numpy/numpy.org/content/en/about.md

 ## Teams

-The NumPy project is growing, we have separate teams for: _TODO_
+The NumPy project is growing, we have separate teams for:

+- Code
+- Documentation
+- Website
+- Triage
+- Funding & grants
+- Admin

 See the [Team](/team) page for individual team members.